Allen Matkins

 • Renovate-to-rent projects that (i) substantially rehabilitate single-family homes that do not meet structural or core system elements of local building codes and (ii) make improvements in an aggregate dollar amount of not less than 15% of the purchase price of the single-family home(s).

 There is also an exception for senior housing projects consisting of newly constructed, renovated, or rental conversions that are intended and operated for occupancy as part of a community for households with one or more members aged 55 years or older, and satisfies specified standards established by the Secretary of Housing and Urban Development (HUD).
-Divestment is only required if the single-family home no longer meets the specified senior housing criteria.
+Disposal would only be required if the single-family home no longer meets the specified senior housing criteria.

 Enforcement